jmagar/piper/cline_docs/productContext.md

   - Edit existing rules with pre-populated forms
   - Delete rules with confirmation dialogs
   - View individual rule details with "more rules" suggestions
-  - Future: @mention rules in conversations for prompt injection
+  - @mention rules in conversations for prompt injection via AttachMenu or direct typing
 - Chat messages and session details are saved to a PostgreSQL database.
 - The application handles user authentication through Authelia 2FA integration.
 - API calls are made from the frontend (Next.js client-side components) to backend Next.js API routes to perform actions such as creating chats, sending messages, managing MCP servers, and fetching data.